Toakley683/Starfall-TTS-W-RVC/README.md

-# Starfall-TTS-W-ElevenLabs
+# Starfall-TTS-W-RVC
-This is a Garry's Mod Starfall code which allows you to interface with Eleven Lab's AI Generated Text to Speach API.
+This is a Garry's Mod Starfall code which allows you to interface with RCV AI Generated Text to Speach.